Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 I've been experimenting with synthesizing audio in the web browser via my [web synthesizer project](https://github.com/ameobea/web-synth), and figured that wavetable synthesis would be a cool addition to the platform.
 It seemed like a simple enough thing to implement from scratch and an awesome opportunity to put Rust and WebAssembly to work in a useful way!
 As it turns out, it's both a really well-fitting usecase for Rust/Wasm and terrific context for a tour of the broader WebAudio landscape.

+If you'd like to see the end result of this article, skip down to the [Demo Section](#demo)

 ## Prerequisites

 This article assumes you're familiar with Rust and JavaScript, at least to some degree.
 It also assumes you know the basics of WebAssembly and the features it provides for computing in the browser.